Passion4film/Milestone-Project-3/README.md

 # BitterSweet

+This website is a chocolate themed recipe sharing site.
+Anybody can create an account and share their chocolate inspired recipes.

+Any user can view all recipes on the site, however only a registered user can add/edit/delete their own recipes.
+To compliment these chocolate recipes
+BitterSweet©, which is a new chocolate company, would like to promote their products to be used to create these chocolate dishes.

 ## The important things to consider were:

-1.
-2.
-3.
-4.
-5.
+1. Working with MongoDB as the non-relational database to store the recipes and user information.
+2. Using Flask as a framework.
+3. The C.R.U.D functionality - the users must be able to Create, Read, Update and Delete their own recipes - but not anyone else's for security.
+4. A search function to locate recipes by name or ingredients.
+5. The date displayed must be user friendly and visually appealing.

 ## User stories

 - #### Site user goals
-    1. As a site user, I want .
+    1. As a site user, I want to be able to register for the site and navigate it easily, then to be able to log in and out when I wish.
-    2. As a site user, I want .
+    2. As a site user, I want to be able to view the recipes already on the site, but also to add and display my own.
-    3. As a site user, I want .
+    3. As a site user, I want to be able to edit and/or delete my recipes when I want to.

 - #### Site owner goals
-    1. As a site owner, I want .
+    1. As a site owner, I want to promote the company BitterSweet© and to suggest the users try these new chocolate products in the recipes.
-    2. As a site owner, I want .
+    2. As a site owner, I want the users to be able to create an acocunt and navigate the site easily, as well as create/edit/delete their recipes as much as they choose to.
-    3. As a site owner, I want .
+    3. As a site owner, I want the users to be able to search through the chocolate recipes on the site for keywords or ingredients.

 -   ### Design
     -   #### Colour Scheme
         -   The main colours used are shades of brown, purple and white, as these complement each other nicely and are suggestive of the classic colours of Cadbury's, however as this is a site for the purpose of learning no copyright infringement is intended.
     -   #### Typography
-        -   The --- font is used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly. --- is easy to read, attractive and appropriate to the aesthetic of the site.
+        -   The Satisfy font is used for the navbar and page titles, as it resembles the font used in the logo.
+Baloo Tammudu 2 is also used for the paragraphs with information, as this makes them easier to read.
+Sans Serif is the fallback font in case for any reason the font isn't being imported into the site correctly.
+These fonts are attractive and appropriate to the aesthetic of the site.
 The font colour throughout is dependent on the background and the tupe of content to make it stand-out and for ease of reading against the background.
     -   #### Imagery
         -   I created the site logo using Adobe Photoshop and a stock photo located online that I edited to suit my purpose.
+        -   I created the vegan chocolate wrapper design and the other chocolate wrapper design on the index page using Adobe Photoshop and stock photos located online.
+        This site is for educational purposes only and no copyright infringement is intended - just an example of product placement for my created chocolate company.
+        -   The imagery used for the recipes is dependent on the content uploaded by the user.
+I was unable to create a system where the user uploads their own photo directly to the site, however, they can upload to a free histing platform that I have linked to in my new recipe form, they just need to paste the image url to the site and it will display with the recipe details.

 ## Wireframes page designs: